 Tuition fees alone for government school are about $250.00 per girl per year.
 In a private school these same fees run as high as $1000.00 per year.
 The cost of uniforms, shoes, food, monthly toiletry items, books, school and exam fees, and clinic fees are over and above this.

 Post Secondary & Vocational Training

 Since 2004 the number of girls considered for vocational training has increased significantly.
-In 2014, 16 girls were sponsored by TEMBO to attend vocational training programs ranging in length from 1 to 3 years.
+In 2015, 3 girls were sponsored by TEMBO to attend vocational training programs ranging in length from 1 to 3 years, to date 44 girls have completed vocational training.
 Girls who left primary school or secondary school prior to graduating are considered for sponsorship should they be interested in programs such as hotel management, tour guide training, community development or tailoring.

 Having completed their vocational training, graduates often look for employment in the local community.
 TEMBO’s Library Coordinator,Leah Kisambi, is a graduate of the Community Development program and Nusra Hossein, Head Chef at the TEMBO Guesthouse, is a Hotel Management graduate.

 TEMBO’s education program also includes preparing new teachers.
-As if January 2014, four young women are studying to be primary school teachers.
-Since 2004, TEMBO has sponsored more than 20 young women to become teachers.
+As of 2015, four young women are studying to be primary school teachers.
+Since 2004, TEMBO has sponsored more than 44 young women to become teachers.
 Most graduates find work in rural areas where class size can be as high as 125 students at the primary level.